prancer-io/cloud-validation-framework/docs/docs/snapshots/azure.md

 > <NoteTitle>Notes: Limitations</NoteTitle>
 >
-> Note: If you have parameters that must be replaced, you must hardcode them into the snapshot file.
+> Note: If you have parameters that must be replaced, you must hardcode them into the snapshot configuration file.
 We are working on a way to pass parameters to be replaced in different places such as paths, types, filters and so on.

 # Paths to resource

-On the contrary of the **AWS** connector and snapshot which features the `id` section to filter and search for items, there are no way to select data in the **Azure** snapshots other than providing a specific path to a specific resource.
+On the contrary of the **AWS** connector and snapshot configuration file which features the `id` section to filter and search for items, there are no way to select data in the **Azure** snapshot configuration files other than providing a specific path to a resource.

 We are working on ways to add this support to **Prancer**.